Luksoverse/docs.luksoverse.io/docs/the-guide/3-settings-security.md

 ## Step 5 - Improve SSH Connection

+**This step is only required for Ubuntu Desktop installations.
+If you installed Ubuntu Server, you may skip this step.**

 WiFi power management may slow down SSH connections.
 Modifying the config file will disable it.